BC-Softworks/Family-Forth/README.md

 # Family Forth Cross Compiler

-Forth Cross Compiler targeting the Ricoh 2A03.
+Forth cross compiler targeting the Ricoh 2A03.

 Requires Maven and Java 11+ to build the compiler.